Greek Food and Wines

-Greek food and wine is an important aspect of the culture of Greece.
+Greek food and wine are an important aspect of the culture of Greece.
 Greek food and wines are famous for their good quality and amazing taste.
 Some dishes are common all around the country, whereas some others are local culinary specialties and can be found only in a specific region or island.
-While you are on holiday, do not miss the chance to try the local Greek dishes in the many restaurants in Greece and the Greek islands.
+While you are on holiday in Greece, do not miss the chance to try the local Greek dishes in the many restaurants.
 There are such traditional taverns in almost every corner of the country.

 The mezedes (single: mezes) are appetizers, served before or with the main dishes, usually accompanied with ouzo or tsipouro.
 They come in small plates.
 It is one of the basic elements of the Greek culture to share food and wine with friends, in a joyful and unhurried environment.
 Read more about meze plates in our blog post: Greek meze dinner 101: The yummiest delicacies you need to try